 This is the last step of your blogger outreach, and honestly, it’s the most important one.

 With one email you can build a long-lasting relationship that will completely transform your blog, or you can totally offend someone and ruin any chance of friendship.

 Communication is a skill.
 You should put a lot of thought into these emails.
 No one wants to feel like they’re being taken advantage of.
 So make sure to give as much as possible.
 Relate to them in an authentic way.

-Good thing is, most bloggers are super friendly and awesome people.
+The good thing is, most bloggers are super friendly and awesome people.

 When I first started I reached out to 81 bloggers and got 47 responses, and all of them were positive.

 One blogger even sent me a thank you video.